-Git, GitHub and GitLab: What are their benefits?
+Git, GitHub and GitLab and their benefits

 What is Git?

-The fact that Git is a distributed system means that a clone of the project represents a complete version control repository.
+The fact that Git is a distributed system means that a clone of the project is a complete version control repository.
 Git facilitates work not only for developers who are located in one place but also for those who work remotely.

 The history of Git dates back to 2005.
 During this period, many developers stopped using BitKeeper, which had been popular since 2002.
 This was mainly due to copyright issues.